VenusProtocol/venus-protocol-documentation/core-pool/vtokens.md

-# vtoken
+# vToken

 ## Introduction

-vTokens are the primary means of interacting with the Venus Protocol; when a user mints, redeems, borrows, repays a borrow, liquidates a borrow, or transfers vTokens, she will do so using the vToken contract.
+vTokens are the primary means of interacting with the Venus Protocol.
+When a user mints, redeems, borrows, repays a borrow, liquidates a borrow, or transfers vTokens, they will do so using the vToken contract.

 There are currently two types of vTokens:
-1. VBep20
+1. vBep20
-2. VBnb
+2. vBnb

 - Both types expose the EIP-20 interface
 - VBep20 wraps an underlying BEP-20 asset
 - VBnb simply wraps BNB itself

-The implementation of [VBep20](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VBep20.sol) inherits the [VToken](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VToken.sol) contract as a base.

-The implementation of [VBnb](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VBNB.sol) inherits the [VToken](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VToken.sol) contract as a base.
+Both [VBep20](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VBep20.sol) and [VBnb](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VBNB.sol) inherit the [VToken](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VToken.sol) contract.

-Core functions which involve transferring an asset into the protocol have slightly different interfaces depending on the type which are listed below.

 ## Details